Hotels, Cruises and Communes! Unexpected Ways to Afford a Little Help as You Age

 1. Check into the Holiday Inn

-Over 112,000 people have already shared Terry Robison’s whacky but perhaps brilliant idea to check into a Holiday Inn instead of a nursing home!
+In 2019, over 112,000 people shared Terry Robison’s wacky but perhaps brilliant idea to check into a Holiday Inn instead of a nursing home!

-Robison writes in his Facebook post: “I’ve already checked on reservations at the Holiday Inn.
+Robison wrote on his Facebook post: “I’ve already checked on reservations at the Holiday Inn.
 For a combined long term stay discount and senior discount, it’s $59.23 per night.
 Breakfast is included, and some have happy hours in the afternoon.”

 According to his calculations, nursing home care for he and his wife in his area costs $188 a day.
 So, he figures that if he is staying at the Holiday Inn, he’ll have an extra $128.77 for lunch, dinner and other living expenses.